 Come to the next walking tour:

-Join us for a free walking tour of some of downtown Fort Worth’s historic church buildings.
-This tour recounts the history of several downtown congregations and we go inside a few of the most beautiful buildings in our city.
+Join us for a free walking tour of some of downtown Fort Worth’s historic old hotels and the spots where others once stood.
+The story begins with a converted cavalry stable in 1853 and continues through the years to today’s soaring sky scrapers.
 Just make your reservations (space is limited) and come enjoy the 2-3 mile walk through downtown Fort Worth with lots of stops along the way.
 We start at the historic T&P Train Station in the resident’s lounge (behind the revolving brass door) at 9:00 am.

 The monthly tours are guided by knowledgeable and entertaining history buffs who share a love of Fort Worth.
 Free parking at meters along W Lancaster Avenue or paid parking in the lot in front of The T&P building.

 Click here to visit the walkFW Facebook Page to learn about our next walking tour of downtown Fort Worth.
 Space is limited each month.

 About the tour organizers, Tim & Donna Young:

 From their cozy home atop the historic T&P Passenger Terminal Tim operates Fort Worth Texas Real Estate, a boutique residential brokerage selling homes throughout North Texas.
 Tim is especially active in the downtown condo market.
 Donna starts her daily commute very early each morning to Irving where she is a Senior Project Manager for a multinational bank.